 If most of your shoppers are immediately sorting products by “best rated”, it might make sense to automatically sort products that way.
 Keep in mind that the most popular sort option is likely to differ per category.
 If possible, use the most popular sort option for each category as the default.

-Section 4: Use of Images
+Section 4: Use of images in category navigation

 Images can be used in some interesting ways to improve the end user experience.

-Tip 1: Use images in category menus
+Tip 1: Use images in category navigation menus

 Tip 2: Use images in guided selling